rotki/docs/usage-guides/accounts-and-balances.md

 - Omni
 - Eigen token

-For some airdrops, you may see the status 'Unknown.'
+For some airdrops, you may see the status `Unknown`.
 This means rotki can't determine the status of the airdrop, whether it has been claimed or not.
 You need to check it yourself.

-## Snapshots
+## Balances Snapshots

-The application will automatically snapshot the information about balances from all tracked sources to disk upon login every 24 hours by default (this interval is configurable).
-This information is saved directly to your local database.
-You can manually initiate a snapshot by clicking the `arrow down` near the graph and then selecting `Force Save.`
+The application automatically saves balance snapshots to your local database:

+- Occurs at login
+- Default interval: every 24 hours (configurable)

+To manually create a snapshot:

+1. Click the `arrow down` near the graph
+2. Select `Force Save`

 ![Force snapshots saves](/images/rotki_snapshot_forcing.png)

-Snapshots won't be saved if there is any error querying information for external sources.
-If you want to force the snapshot to be saved when an external source is reporting an error you can select the option `Ignore Errors`.

-It is possible to remove balance snapshots from the history or edit them in case the information is not correct or needs to be modified.
-To do so click on a snapshot's point at the dashboard's net value graph and this will open a menu.
+### Error Handling

+- Snapshots won't save if there are external source query errors
+- To save despite errors, select `Ignore Errors`

+### Modify a snapshot point

+1. Click on a snapshot point in the dashboard's net value graph
+2. From the menu you can:
+   - Edit snapshot data
+   - Remove the snapshot
+   - Download the snapshot

 ![Delete snapshot](/images/delete_snapshot_menu.png)

-Clicking on delete will remove the saved information for that snapshot.
-The same menu allows exporting the information of the balance snapshot to an external file.
-Four files are then generated, two meant to be used if you want to import information about snapshots later and the other 2 have the same information in a human readable format to be used in accounting. `balances_snapshot` contains information about the balances at the snapshot time for all the different assets rotki knew you had and `location_data_snapshot` has the value per location for the same assets.

-If you choose to edit the snapshot you can modify the values per asset and location as shown in the screenshot
+### Edit Snapshots Value

+- Click a snapshot point
+- Select edit
+- Modify values for assets and locations as needed

 ![Edit snapshot](/images/edit_snapshot_menu.png)

-Finally information about snapshots can be imported back into the app using the files you exported with the suffix `_import`.
-To import them use the import functionality by clicking on the `Arrow down button` near the chart and then click `Import`.
+### Delete Snapshots

+Click a snapshot point and select delete to remove saved information.

+### Download/Export Snapshots

+When exporting, four files are generated:

+1. Two files for future data import
+2. Two human-readable files for accounting:
+   - `balances_snapshot`: Asset balances at snapshot time
+   - `location_data_snapshot`: Value per location for each asset

+### Import Snapshot Back

+To import previously exported snapshot data:

+1. Use files with `_import` suffix
+2. Click the `Arrow down` button near the chart
+3. Select `Import`

 ![Import snapshots information](/images/import_snapshot.png)